Search this blog

 from Mrs Jordan by James Boaden (1800)

 After retiring from the navy in 1790, William lived at Bushy Park with his mistress, the actress Dorothea Jordan, by whom he fathered ten illegitimate children who took the name Fitzclarence.
-He left her in 1811 when he was forced to marry in order to solve his financial problems.

 Bushy Park from The History of the Life and Reign of William IV by Robert Huish (1837)